SingleMolecule/iSBatch/README.md

-# iSBatch
+# Welcome to 	iSBatch

-    iSBatch is a Java-based plugin for ImageJ (Abràmoff, Magalhães, and Ram 2005) (version 1.49d) or its distribution Fiji (Schindelin et al. 2012). iSBatch is designed for quick evaluation of analysis pipelines and visual exploration of datasets.
+    iSBatch is a Java-based plugin for ImageJ (AbrÃ moff, MagalhÃ£es, and Ram 2005) (version 1.49d) or its distribution Fiji (Schindelin et al. 2012). iSBatch is designed for quick evaluation of analysis pipelines and visual exploration of datasets.
 It is distributed under an open open-source license (GNU General Public License, version 3). iSBatch handles the data in a hierarchical fashion